asun729/BehaviorCloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture consisted of 6 convolutional layers and 3 fully connected layers.
+The final model architecture consisted of 6 convolutional layers and 3 fully connected layers.The first three convolutional layers used 5x5 kernals and the following three used 3x3 kernals without stride.

 Here is a visualization of the architecture